Astrid Audet, Artistic Director

 In 1997, Astrid began her yoga practice, which became another love of hers, and in 2003 Astrid was invited to participate in a local Yoga Exhibition that granted her a first place award for the state of Florida and landed her a spot at the International Yoga Exposition in Los Angeles, California.
 She traveled to LA and came home with the Bronze medal from thousands of participants from all over the world including China, Japan, and India.
 She also enjoys running outdoors and participated in her first marathon in February of 2012.

-Astrid and her husband Robert, along with their two daughters Gabrielle (18) and Annabelle (14) reside in East Fort Lauderdale where she continues to teach and share her passion and joy for ballet with children of all ages.
-This year Gabrielle, an accomplished dancer and excellent student will graduate and attend the University of Florida pursuing a double major in Dance and Journalism.
-Annabelle continues to dance and will start high school at Westminster Academy.
+Astrid and her husband Robert, along with their two daughters Gabrielle (19) and Annabelle (15) reside in East Fort Lauderdale where she continues to teach and share her passion and joy for ballet with children of all ages.
+This year Gabrielle, an accomplished dancer and excellent student and currently attends the University of Florida pursuing a double major in Dance and Journalism.
+Annabelle continues to dance and is in high school at Westminster Academy.
 She wishes to thank above all, Her Lord God Almighty for His grace and guidance and His greatest gift of salvation, as well as her family and friends for all their love and support and all her “Beautiful Ballerinas” for allowing her to share her gifts and talents with them.
 It is, without doubt, the most rewarding of all her accomplishments, to give back her gift and passion to help shape her students’ lives.

 Natalie Parcinski, Assistant Director